-The top ten states account for 58% of recoveries.
+The top ten states account for 56% of recoveries.

-- 1. In 2013, law enforcement recovered most machines in the same state from which they were stolen. - 2.
+- 1. In 2014, law enforcement recovered most machines in the same state where they were stolen. - 2.
 The bigger the state and the more demand for equipment within that state, the lower the chance that the equipment will leave the state. - 3.
-If thieves do not sell equipment quickly in the local vicinity, there is a greater chance they will move equipment out of state, especially as more time passes from the date of the theft. - 4.
+If thieves don't sell equipment quickly in the local vicinity, there's a greater chance they'll move equipment out of state, especially as more time passes from the date of the theft. - 4.
 Law enforcement is less likely to recover equipment when thieves move it far away, especially out of state.
 Therefore, more stolen equipment may be moving out of state.

-- 1. Lack of screening in the used-equipment market bolsters thieves' confidence.
+- 1. A low level of surveillance in the used-equipment market bolsters thieves' confidence to commit crimes.
 They feel safe selling equipment in neighboring states or even as close as neighboring counties. - 2.
-Recoveries made at ports and borders prove that thieves do export stolen equipment; however, selling stolen equipment within the United States is easy, so the cost of export is worthwhile only when thieves can raise prices abroad or when they steal equipment close to a border.
+Recoveries made at ports and borders prove that thieves do export stolen equipment; however, selling stolen equipment within the United States is easier and cheaper, so the cost of export is worthwhile only when thieves can raise prices abroad or when they steal equipment close to a border.

-In the fight against equipment theft, it is important to act both locally (for example, by circulating theft reports) and nationally (for example, by submitting data to national databases).
+In the fight against equipment theft, it's important to act both locally (for example, by circulating theft reports) and nationally (for example, by submitting data to national databases).
 A key component in the fight is to make it harder for thieves to sell stolen equipment.
 Buyers of used equipment should check machines at www.IRONcheck.com before buying.